openvinotoolkit/nncf/docs/styleguide/PyGuide.md

 good-enough but not perfect.

-A `TODO` comment begins with the string `TODO` in all caps and a parenthesized name, e-mail address, or other identifier of the person or issue with the best context about the problem.
+A `TODO` comment begins with the string `TODO` in all caps and a parenthesized name, e-mail address, or another identifier of the person or issue with the best context about the problem.
 This is followed by an explanation of what there is to do.